Go Back

 • 2 tsp agar-agar powder

-• 10.6 oz granulated sugar (Other types of sugar can also be used, but granulated sugar will give you a more transparent finish due to its high purity.)
+• 10.6 oz granulated sugar (Other types of sugar can also be used, but granulated sugar gives a clearer result due to its high purity.)

 • cup water

-• liquid food coloring, flavored syrups, or liqueurs
+• liquid food coloring or flavored sugar syrups

 Instructions

-• Mix water and agar-agar powder in a pot, and bring it to a boil.
-Once boiling, reduce the heat to low and simmer for about 3 minutes to fully dissolve the agar-agar.
+• Mix water and agar-agar powder in a pot and bring it to a boil.
+Once boiling, reduce the heat to low and simmer for 3 minutes to fully dissolve the agar-agar.

-• Add sugar to the pot and continue simmering for 5-10 minutes, stirring with a spatula until the mixture thickens.
-The consistency should be thick enough that when you lift the spatula, the mixture forms a string.
+• Add sugar to the pot and continue simmering for another 5-10 minutes, stirring with a spatula until the mixture thickens.
+The consistency should be thick enough that when you lift the spatula, the mixture falls off in a strand.

-• Wet the inside of a glass or metal container and pour the liquid mixture into it.
-If there is any white foam or bubbles on the surface, remove them with a spoon.
-Add a few drops of food colorings (or flavored syrups or liqueurs) in several colors at intervals and gently stir each spot with a skewer or spoon.
+• Lightly moisten the inside of a glass or metal container, then pour the mixture into it.
+If there is any foam or bubbles on the surface, skim them off with a spoon.
+Add a few drops of food coloring or flavored syrup in different colors (or just one color if you prefer a single tone) at intervals, and gently swirl each area with a skewer or spoon.
 Then, let it chill in the refrigerator for an hour.

-Note: To create a marbled pattern, wait for about 10 minutes until the mixture cools slightly, then gently stir near the color border.
+Note: To create a marbled pattern, wait about 10 minutes until the mixture has cooled slightly, then gently swirl along the edges where the colors meet.

-• Cut the solidified mixture into your desired shapes using your hands, a knife, or molds, and arrange the pieces on parchment paper, ensuring they do not overlap.
-Allow them to dry in a well-ventilated room until the surface firms up and develops a frosted glass-like appearance.
+• Cut the solidified mixture into your preferred shapes using your hands, a knife, or molds, and arrange the pieces on parchment paper, making sure they do not overlap.
+Let them dry in a well-ventilated room until the surface firms up and develops a frosted-glass-like appearance.

-• Once the surface of the pieces has firmed, flip them over and continue the drying process until the other side also firms up.
-The total drying period is approximately 5 to 7 days.
+• Once the surface of the pieces has firmed up, flip them over and continue drying until the other side also firms up.
+The total drying period is about 5 to 7 days.

 Notes